ericdaugherty/itunesexport-scala/docs/README.txt

 java -jar itunesexport.jar "C:\My Music\iTunes Music Library.xml"

-iTunesExport Scala does not yet support many of the advanced features found in the normal iTunesExport library.
-However, unlike the normal version, this version works on OS X.
+iTunesExport supports a variety of command line parameters.
+Use the -? or -h parameters to view the available options.
+Example:

+java -jar itunesexport.jar -h